vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

 ## Download required

 You will need to download two things:
-1. [Yumi Multiboot](http://www.pendrivelinux.com/yumi-multiboot-usb-creator/) : This will allow you to create the USB Boot drive simply.
+1. [Yumi Multiboot](http://www.pendrivelinux.com/yumi-multiboot-usb-creator/) : This will allow you to easily create the USB Boot drive.
 If you have chocolatey installed on your machine you can run the following command ```powershell choco install yumi```
 2. [Arch Linux ISO](https://www.archlinux.org/download/): This is the ISO image